damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ## Paragraphs, breaks and horizontal lines

 Regular paragraphs are obtained by just writing text lines.
-If you hit **enter** between two lines, both lines will be joined into a single paragraph.
+If you hit **enter** between two lines, both lines will be joined into a single paragraph, which is called [wrapping text][wrap].
 But, if you leave a blank line between them, they will split into two paragraphs.

+### Wrapping Text

+We usually break the lines within paragraphs to facilitate reviews.
+Do not leave blank spaces after the last word of the line broken within a paragraph, unless you want it to be intentionally broken with a `<br>`.

-### Regular paragraphs and automatic join
+#### Regular paragraphs and automatic join

 ```md
 This text is a paragraph.